Transfer of Ownership of UAB Property

 - The sponsor is legally transferring that particular grant to the other institution.

-No UAB property may be physically removed from UAB for transfer of ownership without an offiical UAB authorization letter from Beverly Matlock, Director of Audits & Reporting for Financial Affairs.
+No UAB property may be physically removed from UAB for transfer of ownership without an offiical UAB authorization letter from Beverly Matlock, Director of Compliance Audits & Reporting for Financial Affairs.
 Also, since this authorization is subject to the associated grants also being relinquished, then that requirement must also be met before the UAB property is removed from UAB.
 The State Examiners and the State Attorney General Offices have consistently taken the position that failure to comply with these requirements may result in legal prosecution of the departing faculty member for misappropriation or theft of State property.
 Therefore, faculty members and administrators should be extremely cautious in supervising the packing and moving of UAB property.

 Requesting Approval To Transfer Property